HL7/case-reporting/input/pagecontent/StructureDefinition-us-ph-exposure-contact-information-intro.md

 Free text information about the exposure/contact can be recorded in Observation.valueString and the date or period of exposure is held in Observation.effective[x].
 If an address where the exposure/contact took place is known then it can be contained in the address-extension.

-The agent of concern in the exposure is recorded in Observation.component.
+The possible agent of concern in the exposure is recorded in Observation.component.

 The following are some exposures that might be captured in this profile: